Isuranga-2001/transcriber/README.md

 - Make sure you have enough disk space for the Vosk model and temporary audio files
 - The model provides good accuracy for clear English speech
 - Background noise might affect transcription quality
+- For live transcription, press `Ctrl+C` to stop and save the transcript
+- Live transcription requires a loopback-capable audio device or virtual audio cable